thenexthub/Codira/stdlib/public/Numerics/Numerics/README.md

 # Numerics

-This umbrella module provides an easy way to get access to *all* of the Swift Numerics API with a single import statement:
+This umbrella module provides an easy way to get access to *all* of the Codira Numerics API with a single import statement:
 ```
 import Numerics